 The Arabian geographer of the ninth century tells us how the Magyars in the Pontus steppe dominated all the Slavs dwelling near them.
 The Magyars made raids upon the Slavs and took their prisoners along the coast to Kerkh where the Byzantines came to meet them and gave Greek brocades and such wares in exchange for the prisoners. ["The Cambridge Medieval History," Vol. II, 1913]

 The meaning "one who has lost the power of resistance to some habit or vice" is from 1550s.
 Applied to devices from 1904, especially those which are controlled by others (compare slave jib in sailing, similarly of locomotives, flash bulbs, amplifiers).
 In U.S. history, slave state, one in which domestic slavery prevails, is from 1812.

 It is absurd to bring back a runaway slave.
 If a slave can survive without a master, is it not awful to admit that the master cannot live without the slave?
 [Diogenes, fragment 6, transl.
 Guy Davenport]

-Indian tribe of northwestern Canada, 1789, from slave (n.), translating Cree (Algonquian) awahkan "captive, slave."
+native tribe of northwestern Canada, 1789, from slave (n.), said to translate Cree (Algonquian) awahkan "captive, slave."

 1550s, "to enslave," from slave (n.).
 The meaning "work like a slave" is attested by 1719.
 Related: Slaved; slaving.